carbon-language/carbon-lang/docs/design/generics/details.md

 say what type `ElementType` exactly is, just that it must satisfy some type-of-type.

-**Open question:** How do you spell that?
-Provisionally we are writing `is`, following Swift, but maybe we should have another operator that more clearly returns a boolean like `has_type`?

 **Note:** `Container` defines `ElementType` as having type `type`, but `ContainerType.ElementType` has type `Comparable`.
-This is because `ContainerType` has type `Container where .ElementType is Comparable`, not `Container`.
+This is because `ContainerType` has type `Container where .ElementType impls Comparable`, not `Container`.
 This means we need to be a bit careful when talking about the type of `ContainerType` when there is a `where` clause modifying it.